Degradability of Fermionic Gaussian Channels

-Every quantum channel $\cT$ can be represented as the unitary interaction with an environment (prepared in some state $\rho_E$).
+Every quantum channel $\cT$ can be represented as a unitary acting on the system and an initially factorized environment prepared in some state $\rho_E$, see Fig. \ref{fig:Qchan}.

-Thus $\cT$ comes with a second channel, which describes what information about the input state is leaked into the environment.
-For pure $\rho_E$, this channel is unique up to isometries and is called the to $\cT$ \emph{complementary channel}, denoted by $\cT^c$.
+Thus $\cT$ comes with a second channel, which describes what is leaked into the environment.
+For pure $\rho_E$, this channel is unique up to isometries and is called the \emph{complementary channel} (of $\cT$), denoted by $\cT^c$.
+For our purposes, all these complementary channels are equivalent (see \cite[Lemma S3]{SuppInfo}).

 The relation between $\cT$ and $\cT^c$ has important consequences for certain capacities of $\cT$ \cite{DeSh05,Smi08,CRS08}.
-E.g., if it were possible to obtain, for any input $\rho$, the channel output $\cT(\rho)$ also by suitably postprocessing the output of the complementary channel [i.e., if there exists a completely positive map $\cP$ such that $\cP(\cT^c(\rho))=\cT(\rho)$; such channels are called \emph{antidegradable} \cite{WoPG07}] then the channel $\cT$ has vanishing quantum capacity, since any finite capacity would lead to a contradiction with the no cloning principle \cite{CRS08}.
+E.g., if it were possible to obtain, for every input $\rho$, the channel output $\cT(\rho)$ by suitably post-processing the output of $\cT^c$ then the channel $\cT$ has vanishing quantum capacity, since any non-zero capacity would contradict the no-cloning principle \cite{CRS08}.
+Such channels for which there exists a completely positive (CP) map $\cP$ such that $\cP(\cT^c(\rho))=\cT(\rho)$ are called \emph{antidegradable} \cite{CaGi06}.

 A more subtle consequence holds if there exists a quantum channel $\cW$ such that the concatenation of $\cW$ and $\cT$ is equal to the complementary channel $\cT^c$.
-Such channels are called \emph{degradable} and have additive quantum capacity \cite{DeSh05}.
-Degradable and antidegradable channels are at present the only ones for which a good understanding of their quantum capacity can be claimed.
-As we shall see, the simple structure of fermionic Gaussian channels allows a straight forward answer to the question which $n\to n$ channels are degradable.
-Our main result is summarized in the following theorem: \begin{theorem}[Degradable $n\to n$ Fermionic Gaussian Channels] All $n\to n$ degradable FGCs are, up to unitary pre- and post-processing, of the form
+Such channels are called \emph{degradable} and have quantum capacity that can be characterized by a simple formula \cite{DeSh05}.
+Degradable and antidegradable channels (and their ``conjugate'' relatives \cite{Bradler2010,Wat12}) are at present the only ones for which a good understanding of their quantum capacity can be claimed.
+As we shall see, the simple structure of fermionic Gaussian channels allows a straightforward answer to the question which $n\to n$ channels are degradable.
+This is in contrast to the available characterization for bosons, where the full degradability description is restricted to the one-mode case \cite{CaGi06,WPG07} or to the notion of weak-degradability \cite{CEGH08}.
+Note that while degradability can be proven by constructing a degrading channel \cite{CRS08}, to show that a channel is not degradable requires to show that \emph{none} of the (possibly many, non-equivalent \cite{Bra15}) degrading maps is CP.
+In the case of interest here, we can show that the map is effectively unique.
+Our main result is summarized in the following theorem: \begin{theorem} All degradable $n\to n$ fermionic Gaussian channels act on the covariance matrix $\gamma$ as